 - Be sure to check out streets such as Ninen-zaka Street and Sannen Zaka Street for old traditional wooden houses.

 - We spent an hour or so slowly strolling through the streets and looking in the odd shop.
-If you are a shopper you could spend much more time, but an hour was plenty for us.
+If you are a shopper, definitely add this to your Japan trip planner, and you would probably spend a lot more time (and money) than we did!

 - From the streets of the Gion District, it’s just a short walk to the Kodai-ji Temple which I visited alone – I think most of the group were over temples by this stage.